xiangyu-wu/bluetooth_localization_rssi/README.md

 * `cd ~/bluetooth_ws/`
 * `catkin_make`

-# 7-Run the codes
+# 7-run the codes
+Turn on the bluetooth of both the NUC and the phones whose position needs to be estimated.
 Run the ROS node by:
 * `cd ~/bluetooth_ws`
 * `source /devel/setup.bash`
 * `roslaunch phone_localization phone_localization.launch`

+# 8-analyze the recorded ROS bag file
+First the recorded bag file to a pickle file by running
+* `python convertToPickle.py NAME_OF_THE_BAG_FILE`